 Anyone can receive home care services as long as they meet home health standards.
 This means that patients must be able to manage daily activities, be stable and be able to handle stress.
 Home care is often prescribed for patients who are recovering from surgery, or illness or are disabled and need assistance with everyday tasks.

-Home care covers a wide range of services, including assistance with housekeeping, transportation to appointments, meal preparation, medication management and help with advanced wound care.
+Home health care covers a wide range of services, including assistance with housekeeping, transportation to appointments, meal preparation, medication management and help with advanced wound care.
 Patients can choose from a range of services that best meet their needs.

 Home health agencies have strict standards regarding who can qualify for home health care services.
 These standards are based on the patient’s ability to manage at home and their ability to manage in a hospital setting if they need additional support.